DSSG-EUROPE/dssg-europe-syllabus/02_TERMINAL_software_versioning_with_git/README.md

 `$ git checkout master`
 `$ git merge new-feature`

-Delete the branch git branch -d
+Delete the branch git branch</br>
 `$ git branch -d new-feature`

-Then you can update the master branch in your forked repository:
+Then you can update the master branch in your forked repository: </br>

 `$ git push origin master`
  And push the deletion of the feature branch to your GitHub repository